#1 Fiber Game Changer: It Uses Light to Send Data4 comments

 Well, we’re going to let you in on a little secret: The entire internet is already running on fiber optics.
 All the big cables that transmit information between your internet service provider and data centers around the world are fiber.
 When you send a Facebook message to someone on a different continent, it crosses the ocean using a fiber optic cable.
 Even if you use 5G data with your iPhone, the information is only traveling wirelessly until it gets to the cell tower—then it’s on the fiber optic internet.

-This means, though, if you’re fortunate enough to live in a location where you can get a gigabit fiber connection, you should go for it.
-It will guarantee you the fastest upload and download speeds and reliability.
+This means if you’re fortunate enough to live in a location where you can get a fiber connection to your home, you should go for it.
+It will give you fast upload and download speeds and reliability.
 Plus, fiber is the future.